Neontus/Neontus/README.md

 Hi, I'm Juno!
-I'm currently a junior in high school with an interest in data science and multi-disciplinary applications of analytic techinques.
+I'm currently a senior in high school with an interest in data science and multi-disciplinary applications of analytic techinques.

 <!---
 Neontus/Neontus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.